theoptips/mentor_FAQ/FAQ_DMND.md

 - FAQ 007	Facebook Ads Manager can be accessed through the Facebook search bar.
 - FAQ 008	Some features are only available on Facebook Ads Manager on Desktop.
 Mobile devices, including iPads do not support all features.
 Some features may render incorrectly on mobile devices.
 - FAQ 009	Use the Facebook Ads Manager mobile app to quickly view ad performances and making minor changes.
+- FAQ 010	Best practice of students presentation deck: use modern icon, use creatives aka images, use external research statistics aka XYZ firm ranks ABC technology as the top choice for influencer marketing for 2019

 # ANSWERS
 - Answer 001 [Prototyping Lean UX Customer Journey Map](https://blog.marvelapp.com/proto-journey-lean-ux-customer-journey-map/)